openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the Ark engine fails to unload the old patch.
+This error code is returned when the Ark engine fails to unload an old patch.

 **Possible Causes**